Table of Contents

 Key Takeaways

-If you're seeking a method to transfer assets, manage your estate plan, and provide for your loved ones, trusts can be an effective tool for individuals, families, and businesses.
-Trusts can be used to achieve various goals, such as avoiding probate, reducing estate taxes, and providing financial support for minors and disabled individuals.
+If you're looking for a way to transfer assets, manage your estate, and provide for your loved ones, trusts can be a useful tool for individuals, families, and businesses.
+Trusts can serve different purposes, such as avoiding probate, reducing estate taxes, and supporting minors or individuals with disabilities.

 What Are The Four Main Types of Trusts?

-For help in understanding the different types of trusts, it's useful to compare the four main categories:
+To understand the different types of trusts, it helps to compare the four main categories.

 Living Trust vs. Testamentary Trust

-Every trust set up can be classified as either a living trust or a testamentary trust, depending on the time of its creation.
+Every trust can be classified as either a living trust or a testamentary trust based on when it is created.

-- Living Trust: Also called an inter vivos trust, a living trust is created while the grantor (the individual setting up the trust) is still alive.
+Living Trust: Also called an inter vivos trust, a living trust is created while the grantor (the person setting up the trust) is still alive.

-- Testamentary Trust: A testamentary trust, created after death according to the grantor's last will and testament, has terms that can be altered before the grantor passes, as they are established in the will.
+Testamentary Trust: A testamentary trust is created after death based on the grantor’s last will and testament.
+Its terms can be changed before the grantor passes away because they are written in the will.

 Revocable Trust vs. Irrevocable Trust

-- Revocable Trust: A revocable trust is a living trust established during the grantor's lifetime, named for its ability to alter its terms while the grantor is still alive.
+Revocable Trust: A revocable trust is created during the grantor’s lifetime and can be changed or canceled while the grantor is still alive.

 What Are The Different Types of Trusts?

-There are many different types of trusts, and understanding how they differ may help you choose the appropriate type to meet your estate planning needs.
+There are many types of trusts.
+Understanding how they work can help you choose one that fits your estate needs.

 AB Trusts